OngMinXian/NUSPlanner/README.md

   - #### Stress tracking system [High] :leaves:
     - Stress level for the day
-    - Activities associated with the stress level of the day
+    - Activities associated with the stress level for the day
   - #### Sleep tracking system [High] :sleeping_bed:
     - Quality of sleep
     - Number of hours of sleep
   - #### Checklist for tasks (defined as events that start and end on that day itself) [High] :clipboard:
     - Add task
       - Provide option to display task in progress report
-    - Delete event
+    - Complete task
-    - Display events in chronological order
+    - Display tasks in chronological order
   - #### Display for calendar events that fall on that day itself [High] :date:
     - Add event
       - Provide option to display event in progress report